Quantum Error Correction for Beginners: Fault-tolerant circuit design for logical state preparation

 The circuits shown in Fig.~\ref{fig:opmeas2}a and~\ref{fig:opmeas2}b, which measure the stabilizer $K^1 = IIIXXXX$ are not fault-tolerant, since a single ancilla is used to control each of the four CNOT gates.
+As CNOT gates can copy $X$ errors [Fig. \ref{fig:CNOT}], a single $X$ error on this ancilla can be copied to multiple qubits in the data block.
 Instead, four ancilla qubits are used which are prepared in the state $\ket{\mathcal{A}} = (\ket{0000}+\ket{1111})/\sqrt{2}$.
-This can be done by initializing four qubits in the $\ket{0}$ state and applying a Hadamard then a sequence of CNOT gates.
+This can be done by initializing four qubits in the $\ket{0}$ state and applying a Hadamard, then a sequence of CNOT gates [Fig. \ref{fig:opmeas2}c].
 Each of these four ancilla are used to control a separate CNOT gate, after which the ancilla state is decoded and measured.

 By ensuring that each CNOT is controlled via a separate ancilla, any $X$ error will only propagate to a single qubit in the data block.
 However, during the preparation of the ancilla state there is the possibility that a single $X$ error can propagate to multiple ancilla, which are then fed forward into the data block.
 In order to combat this, the ancilla block needs to be verified against possible $X$ errors.
 Tracking through all the possible locations where a single $X$ error can occur during ancilla preparation leads to the following unique states.